paneron/glossarist-registry-conversion-tools/README.md

-# iev-data-extraction-tools
+# Glossarist data extraction tools

-Tools for converting IEV data in Glossarist Desktop format to new registry format used by Paneron extension
+Tools for converting data in Glossarist Desktop format to new registry format used by Paneron extension.

-**How to install**
+(NOTE: tested on IEV data, testing on TC 211 data is in progress.)

-Setup virtual ENV:
+## Setup

+Create a virtual environment:
 `python3 -m venv ./venv`

 Activate it: